busesen/MCCO/README.md

 The experiments evaluate **Truncated Multilevel Monte Carlo (MLMC)** methods for multistage conditional compositional optimization (MCCO) problems and compare them against relevant baselines across two representative settings:

 1. A synthetic MCCE problem with a **known ground-truth solution**, enabling precise bias–variance–cost comparisons.
-2. A **Bermudan basket option pricing** problem, illustrating performance in a realistic optimal stopping setting.
+2. A **Bermudan basket option pricing** problem, illustrating performance in an optimal stopping setting.
-3. A **distributionally robust contextual bandit** problem, demonstrating the efficiency of gradient estimation in optimization tasks.
+3. A **distributionally robust offline contextual bandit** problem, demonstrating the efficiency of gradient estimation in optimization tasks.

 Each experiment is self-contained and organized in a separate subfolder.